steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 ## Commit Notes
 #### General
-    Refactor ValidatedHandler to hold a Utility.Query class.
-        Refactor queries (e.g. .Where) to use the new helper.

-    Add a Project Navigation property to Session.
     InitializeUserSettings
-        Use Session.Project to filter the active Settings.
+        Use Session.Project to query the active Settings.

-    const updatedModel = JSON.stringify(this);
-    Session
-        Wrap Http.Context?

     Projects
         Project Control